jasonftl/football-match-tracker/README.md

 - App provided "as is" without warranty of any kind
 - We are not responsible for data loss, errors, or issues
-- We are not liable for how third-party services handle data
+- We are not liable for how third-party services (Open-Meteo, OpenRouter) handle data
 - You use this app entirely at your own risk

 ### 5. Your Confirmation